-On behalf of the Company the Directors acknowledge the Board’s responsibility for ensuring that an effective system of internal controls is maintained and operated.
-This responsibility takes account of the requirements of the Code.
+On behalf of the Company, the Directors acknowledge the Board’s responsibility for ensuring that an effective system of internal controls is maintained and operated.
+This responsibility takes account of the requirements of the Code of Practice for the Governance of State Bodies (2016).
 The system of internal control is designed to manage risk to a tolerable level rather than to eliminate it.
 The system can therefore only provide reasonable but not absolute assurance that assets are safeguarded, transactions authorised and properly recorded and that material errors or irregularities are either prevented or detected in a timely way.
-The system of internal control, which accords with guidance issued by the Department of Public Expenditure and Reform has been in place in Bord na Móna for the financial year and up to the date of approval of the financial statements.
+The system of internal control, which accords with guidance issued by the Department of Public Expenditure and Reform has been in place in Bord na Móna for the period ended 25 March 2020 and up to the date of approval of the financial statements.

 The principal procedures which have been put in place by the Board include:

 - an organisation structure with clear operating and reporting procedures, authorisation limits, segregation of duties and delegated authorities;

 - a code of conduct that requires all Directors and employees to maintain the highest ethical standards in conducting business;

 - clearly defined management responsibilities have been established throughout the Group and the services of qualified personnel have been secured and duties properly allocated among them;